With stock riding tailwind, United Airlines CEO doubles down on growth strategy

 The growth plan has allowed United to claw back market share in a competitive U.S. airline sector and boost its profitability.
 Traditionally capacity growth in the airline business has come at a cost to yields because it can drive down fares.

-So far, United has bucked the industry trend, increasing unit revenues - a closely watched metric that compares airlines’ sales to available seat miles - at a faster pace than rivals American Airlines (AAL.O) and Delta Air Lines (DAL.N).
+So far, United has bucked the industry trend, increasing unit revenues - a closely watched metric that compares airlines’ sales to available seat miles - at a faster pace than rivals American Airlines and Delta Air Lines.

 United has overhauled its hubs in Chicago, Houston, Denver, Newark, Washington, D.C., Los Angeles and San Francisco with 220 new flights and better coast-to-coast connecting options.